hikeventures/hikeventures.github.io/_posts/2013-12-21-the-shortest-day-of-the-year-in-finland.markdown

 ---
 layout: post
-title: "The shortest day of the year in Finland"
+title: The shortest day of the year in Finland
 date: 2013-12-21 13:04:11 +0200
-comments: true
-author: Patrick
 description: The winter is long and dark in Finland.
 category: articles
 tags: [articles, finland]